 René (after Magritte)

-Science has finally and at long last declared that plants do indeed communicate, are inter-dependant and exchange information among themselves and between all life-forms, insects, other animals.
+Science has at long last declared that plants do indeed communicate, are inter-dependant and exchange information between each other and the insects and animals.
+Plants breath, they count, they rest.